SPYONG "HLAND" AA Li Battery Test Results

 Started: 05/01/2025 - Last update:

 The SPYONG "HLAND" AA Li batteries only deliver about 50% of their claimed power.
-They're RF noisy and unusable in AM/FM & Ham radios but okay for flashlights & remotes.
+They're RF noisy and unusable in AM/FM and Ham radios but okay for flashlights and remotes.
 Tests confirmed voltage stability, low power, and radio interference.

 This article was written after I received 10 of these batteries as a gift and I noticed that they did not seem to be working as I expected.
 As soon as I got home I started these tests to determine the real characteristics of these batteries.